AnkurRam2002/YouTube-Clone/README.md

 - Axios: Promise-based HTTP client for making API requests.
 - YouTube API: Fetches video data from YouTube.
 - Docker: Containerization platform for running the application in isolated environments.
+- Microsoft Azure: Cloud platform for deploying and managing applications.